-Tower is a full application and the installation process installs several dependencies such as PostgreSQL, Django, Apache, and others.
+Tower is a full application and the installation process installs several dependencies such as PostgreSQL, Django, NGINX, and others.
 It is required that you install Tower on a standalone VM or cloud instance and do not co-locate any other applications on that machine (beyond possible monitoring or logging software).
 Although Tower and Ansible are written in Python, they are not just simple Python libraries.
 Therefore Tower cannot be installed in a Python virtualenv, a Docker container, or any similar subsystem; you must install it as described in the installation instructions in this guide.

 Ansible Tower has the following requirements:

 - Red Hat Enterprise Linux 7.2 or later 64-bit

 Ansible Tower requires Red Hat Enterprise Linux 7.2 or later.

 A currently supported version of Mozilla Firefox or Google Chrome

 - Other HTML5 compliant web browsers may work but are not fully tested or supported.

 2 GB RAM minimum (4+ GB RAM recommended)